Cold bosons in optical lattices: a tutorial for Exact Diagonalization: Beyond the standard BHM

 where we have neglected the hopping term $t$, which is small compared to $\epsilon$ and $U$.
 The subindex $B$ denotes the biased site.
 From this equation, we obtain the condition,

 where $n_B$ is a positive integer which $1<n_B \leq N$.

 As can be seen in Fig.~\ref{fig:fluctioccnums}, in general the unbiased sites are not equally populated.
 When the interaction is large enough to expel the first particle from the biased site, the second most populated site is the one which is not directly connected to the biased site.
-This might appear counterintuitive in the first place, but one has to bear in mind that a particle on this site benefits from having two empty neighbors, allowing to reduce energy by tunneling processes to these sites.
-On the other hand, once a second particle is pushed out from the biased site, the situation changes, and two nearest neighbors of the biased site become more populated.
-But now, two particles occupying these two sites still can share the empty neighboring site for virtual tunneling.
+This might appear counterintuitive in the first place, but one has to bear in mind that a particle on this site benefits from having two empty neighbours, allowing to reduce energy by tunnelling processes to these sites.
+On the other hand, once a second particle is pushed out from the biased site, the situation changes, and two nearest neighbours of the biased site become more populated.
+But now, two particles occupying these two sites still can share the empty neighbouring site for virtual tunnelling.